 CWSB has no plans to develop or implement new programs.
+Hawaii will cooperate in any national evaluations of the effects of the programs in achieving the purposes of Chafee.
 CWSB will continue to build and improve in the following areas: